 An enlarged prostate is common in men above 50 years.
 The enlargement of the prostate puts pressure on the urinary bladder which in turn lead to urinary frequency.
 In addition to frequent urination, it can lead to symptoms such as nocturia (urge to urinate at night) and the feeling of a full bladder every time.

 6. Overactive bladder: An overactive bladder is another common cause that can make you visit washroom more often than normal.
 It is a condition that causes sudden contraction of the urinary bladder and hence, causes an urge to urinate.
 It can also lead to urinary incontinence in some cases.
 Although there is no known cause of the condition, there are few treatment options that can help you deal with it.

-7. Bladder cancer: Cancer of the urinary bladder can also cause frequent urination.
-It can lead to cancerous growth in the tissues of the bladder, which can lead to an increase in the urge to urinate.
+7. Bladder cancer: Cancerous growth in the tissues of the bladder can lead to an increase in the urge to urinate.
 In addition to frequent urination, it can show symptoms such as blood in the urine and pain in the pelvic region or lower abdomen.
 If you experience any of these signs, do not ignore but consult a doctor for proper diagnosis and treatment.

 1. Lukacz ES, Sampselle C, Gray M, Macdiarmid S, Rosenberg M, Ellsworth P, Palmer MH.
 A healthy bladder: a consensus statement.
 Int J Clin Pract.
 2011 Oct;65(10):1026-36.

 2. Cho YS.
 Interstitial Cystitis/Bladder Pain Syndrome: A Urologic Mystery.
 Int